- What is inside a Blackhole?

 Can a black hole kill you?

-Why can’t you see a black hole?
+How can you kill a black hole?